Skip to Content

 First responders may have been exposed to asbestos from:

-Many asbestos companies produced, distributed and used these products.
-These companies may have been aware of the negative health effects of the mineral.
+Asbestos companies produced, distributed and used dangerous products.
+Many of these companies were aware of the negative health effects of the mineral.
 However, various manufacturers incorporated asbestos into products for nearly a century.
-As a result, many first responders may have been exposed to the mineral, and it continues to pose a threat.
+As a result, many first responders have been exposed to the mineral.
+It continues to pose a threat.

-Manufacturers of Asbestos Products First Responders May Be Exposed To
+Manufacturers of Asbestos Products That May Expose First Responders

 Common Places First Responders May Find Asbestos